 ㅌ (t) sounds like a hard "t" in English with lots of air

 Except for a few easily-learned rules, Korean words are usually pronounced as they are written.
 If you know how to read the letters, then you'll generally be able to pronounce the word correctly.
-To get a good handle on the few rules for reading, visit lesson 2.9.

 Now that you know all the sounds of Korean, are you ready to try some basic combinations?